open-io/ansible-role-openio-oiofs/README.md

 # Ansible role `openio-oiofs`

 An Ansible role for the [OpenIO](http://www.openio.io) filesystem.
-This role install and configure OpenIO oiofs.
+This role installs and configures OpenIO oiofs.

-If you like/use this role, please consider giving it a star or reviewing it on Ansible Galaxy.
+If you like/use this role, please consider giving it a star on github or reviewing it on Ansible Galaxy.
 Thanks!

 ## Requirements